MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 ### TYPE = *[ HADOOP | BLOB_STORAGE ]*

 Specifies the type of the external data source being configured.
-This parameter isn't always required.
+This parameter isn't always required, and should only be specified when connecting to Cloudera CDH, Hortonworks HDP, an Azure Storage account, or an Azure Data Lake Storage Gen2.

 - Use `HADOOP` when the external data source is Cloudera CDH, Hortonworks HDP, an Azure Storage account, or an Azure Data Lake Storage Gen2.
 - Use `BLOB_STORAGE` when executing bulk operations from Azure Storage account using [BULK INSERT][bulk_insert], or [OPENROWSET][openrowset] with [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)].